dustinpfister/blog_posts/_posts/threejs-clock.md

 ## 1 - THREE.Clock and what to know first

 This is a post on using the THREE.Clock class in the javaScript library known as three.js.
-In this post I am also using a lot of other features of the library that I will not be getting into detail here.
+In this post I am also using a lot of other features of the library, and client side javaScript in general that I will not be getting into detail here.
+So I assume that you have at least some experience working with threejs, and client side javaScript, otherwise you might end up having a hard time gaining something of value from reading this.
+So in this section I will be mentioning some things that you might want to look into if you feel you need to take a step back.

 ## 2 - Basic loop example using THREE.Clock